Stable components in the parameter plane of transcendental functions of finite type: Parameter space: Dynamically natural slices

 This is also known as the {\em activity locus (in $X$)} of the singular value $s_i$ (see \cite{dujfav,gaut}).

 In this paper we investigate one dimensional slices of holomorphic families in which the activity loci of the different singular values are disjoint.
-This means that at any given parameter on our slice only one of the singular values is allowed to bifurcate.
-We will require our slices to be dynamically defined in a sense we describe below.
-Such slices can be found, for example, by fixing the dynamical behavior of all but one of the singular values.
+This means that at any given parameter on our slice only one of the singular values is allowed to bifurcate at a given parameter value.
+More precisely, if the maps in our slice have $N$ distinct singular values, we require the existence of $N-1$ persistent attracting or parabolic cycles of fixed multiplier throughout the slice.
+Singular values can take turns in ``serving'' these basins but only one of them at a time is allowed to be free.
+These and other conditions are collected in the definition below of a {\em dynamically natural slice}.

-\begin{definition}[\bf Dynamically natural slice] Let $\calf$ be a holomorphic family of entire or meromorphic maps over $X$ (and by abuse of notation also denote the set of maps $\{f_x\}_{x\in X}$ by $\calf$).
-Assume $S(f_x)$, the set of finite singular values of $f_x$, counted with multiplicity has cardinality $N<\infty$ for all $x\in X$.
-A one dimensional subset $\Lambda \subset X $ is a {\em dynamically natural slice} with respect to $\calf$ if the following conditions are satisfied. \begin{enumerate}[{\rm(a)}] \item $\Lambda$ is holomorphically isomorphic to the complex plane with perhaps a discrete set of points removed.
+\begin{definition}[\bf Dynamically natural slice] Let $\calf$ be a holomorphic family of normalized entire or meromorphic maps over $X$.
+Assume $S(f_x)$, the set of finite singular values of $f_x$ has cardinality $N<\infty$ for all $x\in X$.
+A one dimensional subset $\Lambda \subset X $ is a {\em dynamically natural slice} with respect to $\calf$ if the following conditions are satisfied. \begin{enumerate}[{\rm(a)}] \item $\Lambda$ is embedded or conformally equivalent to $\C$ minus a discrete set.
 The removed points are called {\em parameter singularities}.
-By abuse of notation we denote its image in $\C$ by $\Lambda$ again, and denote the variable in $\C$ by $\lambda$.
+(By abuse of notation we denote its image in $\C$ by $\Lambda$ again, and denote the variable in $\C$ by $\lambda$, and the function $f_x$ by $f_{\la}$.